jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_3.rst

             for key in a_random_number:

-  I use :kbd:`ctrl+s` on the keyboard to run the tests a few times and the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>`
+  I use :kbd:`ctrl+s` on the keyboard to run the tests a few times and the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python